 What is the best source of intrinsic motivation?
 This was a question one of my coaching clients asked a few weeks ago.

-Everyday we wake up motivated to obtain our basic needs.
+Every day we wake up motivated to obtain our basic needs.
 Food, water, sex, shelter, and social interaction.
-Some days we wake up more motivated to pursue these things then others.
+Some days we wake up more motivated to pursue these things than others.
 But that motivation is never turned off.
 It’s simply turned up or down based on what’s going on in our life.

 - Did you get a good night sleep